kkots/ggxrd_hitbox_overlay_2211/README.md

 ; The standard value is 12.
 framebarTitleCharsMax = 12

+; A number.
+; Specifies the maximum number of frames that will be displayed on the screen at a time.
+; If there're more frames stored (see "framebarStoredFramesCount") in the framebar than this number, ; a horizontal scrollbar will be displayed.
+; This value can't be more than 200.
+; The standard value is 80.
+framebarDisplayedFramesCount = 80

+; A number.
+; Specifies the maximum number of past frames that can be viewed by scrolling the framebar horizontally, ; including frames that are visible without having to scroll.
+; This value can't be more than 200.
+; The standard value is 200.
+framebarStoredFramesCount = 200

 ; Specify true or false.
 ; This setting will affect how the 'Frame Advantage' field in the UI is calculated.
 ; Normally, attacks put your opponent in blockstun right away, however, there are some moves that